exexexll/Napalmsky/TERMS-OF-SERVICE.md

 **YOU AGREE THAT DISPUTES MUST BE BROUGHT INDIVIDUALLY** and not as part of any class, consolidated, or representative action.
 Class arbitrations and class actions are not permitted.

 ### 20.5 Venue
-If arbitration does not apply, you agree that any legal action must be filed in courts located in [Your County/State].
+If arbitration does not apply, you agree that any legal action must be filed in courts located in Los Angeles County, California.

 ---